-Having followed Drew McIntyre, aka Drew Galloway as he was known back then, during his meteoric rise on the Indy’s a few years ago, I’m not really sure I like this version of The Scottish Psychopath.
+Having followed Drew McIntyre, aka Drew Galloway as he was known back then, during his meteoric rise on the Indy’s a few years ago, I’m not sure I like this version of The Scottish Psychopath.

 Back then he was a pure badass that Claymore Kicked the bejesus out of anyone he got in the ring with and was still a fan favorite, but this smiley, happy-go-lucky Drew, yeah, I’m not sold.

 I get it, when he does win the title from Brrrrrrrrrrrock Lesnar at Wrestlemania he’ll become the face of the company, so they want a champion that kids can look up to, but I do miss those days of Drew getting over under his own steam.

 That aside this was an interesting segment that saw Drew butt heads with Paul Heyman and then beat MVP after the baller had tried to cheap shot him, meaning the WWE is keeping him strong to make him seem a legitimate threat to The Beast Incarnate at the Show of Shows.

 Let’s ignore last week’s vampire nonsense and look at the facts here.

 Becky Lynch is one of, if not the, most important wrestlers in the world today.

 Her reinvention as The Man has taken her from almost ran to running the company and along the way she’s faced and beaten the best the WWE has to offer.

 With fans tiring of the repeat matches with Asuka, Charlotte, et al, a new challenge needed to step up and Shayna Baszler fits that role perfectly.